HeleusCore/Heleus.Website/wwwroot/markdown/index/heleus.md

 And the easiest way to make money to pay the bills is to collect all your data and meta data, link all this data to build a personal profile and finally use this against you.
-Like using psycholocial tricks and algorithems to let you buy stuff that you don't need or sell ~~illegally~~ your personal data to other external companies for billions of profit.
+Like using psychological tricks and algorithms to let you buy stuff that you don't need or sell ~~illegally~~ your personal data to other external companies for billions of profit.